ai2cm/fv3net/workflows/argo/README.md

 The `prognostic-run` template uses an internal workflow template `run-fv3gfs`.
 Due to some limitations of argo, it is necessary that the entrypoint workflow makes a claim for volumes that are ultimately mounted and used by `run-fv3gfs`.
-See the `train-diags-prog` workflow (described below) for an example of the volume claims necessary to use `run-fv3gfs`.
+See the `volumes` section of the `prognostic-run` workflow for an example of the volume claims necessary to use `run-fv3gfs`.

 ### Prognostic run report